Villavu/Simba/Doc/sphinx/gettingstarted.rst

 Getting started with Simba
 ==========================

-This page will help you install Simba and point you at some basic Simba features.
+This page will help you install Simba and highlight some basic Simba features.

 Installing Simba